 You should know that there are parts of the service line bringing water to your home that are Aqua's property (the pipe that goes from our water main in the street to your curb) and parts of the service line that are the property owner's (the pipe that goes from your curb to your home).
 When we encounter lead service lines during our maintenance and construction activities, we will seek to identify the material type of both portions (Aqua's and the property owner's) of the service line.
-If we find lead on Aqua's side only, Aqua will replace its portion of the service line.
+If we find lead on Agua's side only, Agua will replace its portion of the service line.
 If we find lead on the customer/property owner's side, we will work with you to replace the customer/property owner portion.
+Disturbing a service line that contains lead, including the replacement of your lead service line, could result in temporary elevated lead levels in your drinking water.